vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 | release batch | the device registry | pool, running thread, sequence number |
 | `VSGPUExecContext` | its ring slot, for the life of the pool; usable by the caller from `gpuExecAcquire` to the `gpuExecSubmit`/`gpuExecAbandon` that ends it | the slot, the deduplicated wait list, the planes to publish |

 A public pool's ring has `clamp(workerThreads, 2, 8)` contexts, fixed at creation.
+The transfer has two pools, uploads on the transfer queue and downloads on the transfer family's second queue where the device has one (the same queue otherwise), each with one context per slot of its ring;
-The transfer's pool has one context per staging slot, and retains exactly one thing: a download's source frame, for as long as the copy reading its planes is in flight (I31).
+only the download pool retains anything, a download's source frame, for as long as the copy reading its planes is in flight (I31).

 ## 2. Locks and their order